Rates & Charges

-Distribution rates and charges are the cost of operating the utility’s distribution network, which is the pipeline system that distributes natural gas to you.
-Each rate class has a different set of rates and charges, based on how much it costs to deliver the natural gas to that rate class and how they use natural gas.
-For homeowners, the cost of distribution is broken into the flat monthly customer charge and the delivery rate, which is multiplied by how much gas you consume in the month.
+Distribution rates and charges are the cost of operating the utility's distribution network, which is the pipeline system that distributes natural gas to you.
+Each rate class has a different set of rates and charges, based on how much it costs to deliver natural gas.
+For homeowners, the cost of distribution is broken into the flat monthly customer charge and the delivery rate, which is multiplied by how much you consume in the month.

-Supply or “commodity” is the natural gas itself that you use.
-You can have Enbridge Gas New Brunswick, the regulated utility, supply your natural gas or you can sign a contract for gas supply with an independent Gas Marketer licensed by the New Brunswick Energy and Utilities Board.
+Supply or "commodity" is the natural gas itself that you use.
+You may have Liberty Utilities, the regulated utility, supply your natural gas or you can sign a contract for gas supply with an independent Gas Marketer licensed by the New Brunswick Energy and Utilities Board.

-Fluctuations in the price of the commodity of natural gas in the future, but they may affect the amount of savings.
-If the commodity goes up, your savings compared to last year and alternative energy may be lower, and your savings may be greater.
+Fluctuations in the price of the natural gas commodity in the future, but they can affect the amount of savings.
+If the commodity goes up, your savings can be greater, and your savings may be greater.

-The Enbridge Gas New Brunswick Handbook of Rates and Distribution Services includes a glossary of terms and conditions and the terms & conditions.
+The Liberty Utilities Handbook of Rates and Distribution Services includes a glossary of terms and conditions and terms & conditions.